Genomics Core Laboratory

 Additionally, the Core offers single cell sequencing using a 10x Genomics Chromium Controller for high throughput single cell capture and processing.
 Other available equipment includes a ThermoFisher Kingfisher Flex, which extracts nucleic acid from a variety of samples, using magnetic bead technology, with a throughput of up to 96 samples.
 Two Qiagen QIAcube Connect instruments automate extraction of nucleic acid using spin column technology.
 A ThermoFisher QuantStudio 3D is available for digital PCR analysis for molecular quantitation.
-Ancillary equipment for sample processing includes a Formulatrix Mantis Liquid Handler, a Qiagen QIAgility (also a liquid handling robot), an Agilent TapeStation 4200, a Bioanalyzer 2100 (to measure RNA/DNA integrity and size), and a Tecan NanoQuant (for high throughput sample quantitation).
+Ancillary equipment for sample processing includes a Formulatrix Mantis Liquid Handler, a Qiagen QIAgility (also a liquid handling robot), an Agilent TapeStation 4200 and a Bioanalyzer 2100 (to measure RNA/DNA integrity and size), and a Tecan NanoQuant (for high throughput sample quantitation).
 Additionally, there is an Applied Biosystems StepOne Plus Real-Time qPCR instrument and a Qubit fluorometer.

 Services are available to BRI and Virginia Mason investigators as well as outside investigators.